Bust of Adam Mickiewicz

-The bust of Adam Mickiewicz (Popiersie Adama Mickiewicza) is a monument in Warsaw, Poland, within the neighbourhood of Saska Kępa, in the district of Praga-South.
+The bust of Adam Mickiewicz (/pl/; Popiersie Adama Mickiewicza) is a monument in Warsaw, Poland, within the neighbourhood of Saska Kępa, in the district of Praga-South.
 It is placed near Kubańska Street, in the courtyard of the 4th Adam Mickiewicz General Education High School at 59 Saska Street.
 It is dedicated to Adam Mickiewicz, a 19th-century poet, writer, and political activist.
 It was designed by Eugeniusz Kozak and unveiled in 2000.

 Design

 The monument consists of a bronze bust of Adam Mickiewicz on a pedestal.
 In front of it, on the ground stands a sculpture of an open book, with a Polish inscription which reads: "Pieśniarz to jest nad pieśniarze, co z tej ziemi świętość zrobił".
 It translates to "This singer is the greatest of singers, who made this land holy".